 Use SFTP when you need to move files between your local machine and the server.
 Uploading a WordPress theme you downloaded to your laptop.
 Downloading a database export to your local machine.
 Transferring a folder of images from your desktop to the uploads directory.
 Any time files need to cross from local to remote (or remote to local), SFTP is the tool.

 Use SSH when you need to work directly on the server.
 Running WP-CLI commands.
 Editing a configuration file with nano or vim.
 Checking disk usage.
 Restarting PHP-FPM.
 Tailing error logs.
 Anything where you need a shell on the remote machine.
+You can also run commands over SSH without opening an interactive session – useful for quick checks and scripting.

 Use SSH for server-to-server transfers.
 If you need to move files between two remote servers, SSH into the source and use